scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** thunder

 A wave of thunder roars around you, hitting all creatures adjacent to you.
 Make a spellcasting roll against the creatures defense.
-On success the creatures take 1 wound and 1 wound die in thunder damage and are staggered.
-On a critical the creatures are pushed away 1 tile from you taking an extra wound in thunder damage if an object or creature blocks their movement.
+On success the creatures take 1/1 in thunder damage and are staggered.
+On a critical the creatures are pushed away 1 tile from you taking 0/1 in thunder damage if an object or creature blocks their movement.

 Add an enhanced die for every level cast above 1st.